In This Article

 Just because a company has a lot of experience doesn’t mean it’s more effective than others with less.
 Show what effect your company has had on the industry, and the stability you’ve had on the market.

 The best way to feature experience is by featuring very specific problems that you’ve solved for customers.
-Again, show that you’ve seen just about every problem out there and you’ve solved it.
+Provide actionable insights by showing that you’ve seen just about every problem out there and you’ve solved it.

 You can also have a little fun with this by selecting some really unique problems and how you’ve solved them.
 Interview customers, take pictures of products or services gone bad or show before and after pictures.
 That proves that you have experience.